onlinerby/centrifuge-java/README.md

-# centrifuge-android
+# centrifuge-java
-Centrifugo android client
+Centrifugo java client

+This is forked from the android client with android specific code refactored.

 ### Usage